 … Typically the well-known religious touch.

 The future is not fixed, only the super believers think differently, as their fate.
-Yet most of the believers complain to their neighbors for noise, or they report their rapist, or they betray the thief or complain to their partner for domestic violence, or they lie altogether or they agitate against someone who is bad in their eyes, instead of taking everything that befalls them negatively as the will of their God / Allah, Insha’Allah.
+Yet most of the believers complain to their neighbors about noise, or they report their rapist, or they betray the thief or complain to their partner about domestic violence, or they lie altogether or they agitate against someone who is bad in their eyes, instead of taking everything that befalls them negatively as the will of their God / Allah, Insha’Allah.

-… But when the good happens to them, for example, they win a prize at the lottery or elsewhere, or they receive a gift from friends, acquaintances or strangers, you never hear them say “No, I do not need that!”
+… But when the good happens to them, for example, they win a prize at the lottery or elsewhere, or they receive a gift from friends, acquaintances, or strangers, you never hear them say “No, I do not need that!”

 … And if they win a cash prize, they are immediately ready with their debit card to see if the money has already been deposited.